oceanprotocol/market/content/pages/privacy/en.md

 # 3. Recipients and cross-border data transfer

-**Visiting Ocean Market**
+**Visiting OpenLava**

-When you visit Ocean Market, your IP address is processed by Netlify, a service provider that hosts our market.
+When you visit OpenLava, your IP address is processed by Netlify, a service provider that hosts our market.
 Netlify serves our market using a Content Delivery Network (a geographically distributed network) with servers located out of and within the European Economic Area.
 We use Standard Contractual Clauses (SCC) to provide appropriate safeguards to the processing of your personal data.
 You have the right to receive a copy of these SCC.

 - Here you can find Netlify&#39;s [**SCC** &#8599;](https://www.netlify.com/v3/static/pdf/netlify-dpa.pdf).
 - Here you can find Netlify&#39;s [**privacy policy** &#8599;](https://www.netlify.com/gdpr-ccpa).

-**Using Ocean Market functionalities**
+**Using OpenLava functionalities**

-If you use Ocean Market functionalities, we disclose your wallet address and author name (if applicable) by transmitting it to a smart contract.
+If you use OpenLava functionalities, we disclose your wallet address and author name (if applicable) by transmitting it to a smart contract.
 This smart contract is stored in machine-readable format on a public blockchain that is redundantly stored on nodes worldwide.
 Given the globally distributed storage, your wallet address and author name (if applicable) are processed in countries without an adequacy decision pursuant to Art.
 45 GDPR.
 The blockchain&#39;s underlying technology ensures the security (integrity, availability, authenticity, and non-repudiation) of your personal data by design and by default.
 Also, your rights described in chapter seven stay enforceable.
-For instance, if you rectify your author&#39;s name on Ocean Market, the changes will also be automatically adopted on nodes that hold a copy of the smart contract.
+For instance, if you rectify your author&#39;s name on OpenLava, the changes will also be automatically adopted on nodes that hold a copy of the smart contract.

 **Contact via e-mail**